foundation/foundation-emails/docs/pages/sass-guide.md

 ---
 title: Getting Started with Sass
-description: Get started with the Sass-powered ZURB Stack for writing HTML emails.
+description: Get started with the Sass-powered Foundation stack for writing HTML emails.
 ---

 Foundation for Emails takes the pain out of developing HTML emails by giving you a set of powerful, tested components out of the box.
 This includes a fully-responsive grid, buttons, callouts, menus, and more.

-The Sass workflow for Foundation for Emails is backed by the [ZURB Email Stack](zurb-stack.html), an all-in-one build system for creating HTML emails.
+The Sass workflow for Foundation for Emails is backed by the [Foundation Email Stack](zurb-stack.html), an all-in-one build system for creating HTML emails.
 This workflow requires a bit more up-front setup, but the tooling makes it wicked fast to code, and keeps your code amazingly clean with our new custom HTML tags in Inky.

-The ZURB Stack workflow also includes Handlebars, allowing you to write emails as templates instead of static files.
+The Foundation stack workflow also includes Handlebars, allowing you to write emails as templates instead of static files.
 Lastly, you can easily make sweeping design changes with the Sass [settings file](sass.html#the-settings-file).
 Here’s everything that’s packaged in this template:

 - Inky HTML
 - Sass